Raising Awareness: The Hidden Epidemic of Violence Against Children.

 • Individual level:

-• Biological and personal aspects like such as the sex and the age
+• Biological and personal aspects such as the sex and the

 • Lower levels of education